jaypound/sky_camera/README.md

 # Satellite Detection and Video Processing

 ## Overview
-This Python program processes sky camera videos to detect and track moving objects such as planes and satellites.
+This Python program processes sky camera videos to detect and track moving objects such as UFOs, UAPs, planes and satellites.
 Using frame differencing and clustering, the program identifies small, slow-moving objects, excludes static noise, and dynamically highlights detections with bounding boxes.
 The output is a filtered video with improved continuity for detected objects by including additional frames after detections.

 ## Features
 - **Frame Differencing**: Identifies motion by calculating differences between consecutive video frames.